trent-b/unisel/README.md

 # UNISEL
 UNsupervised Instance SELection (UNISEL)

-This repository contains the code and data necessary to reproduce the results reported in our manuscript under review:\
+This repository contains the code and data necessary to reproduce the results reported in our paper\
-**Unsupervised Instance Selection with Low-Label Supervised Learning for Outlier Detection** \
+**Unsupervised Instance Selection with Low-Label, Supervised Learning for Outlier Detection** \
 Trent J. Bradberry, Christopher H. Hase, LeAnna Kent, and Joel A. Góngora (2021)

 ## Abstract